'Ratatouille: The TikTok Musical' Already Sold Over $1M in Tickets

-Ratatouille: The TikTok Musical premiered online on New Year's Day, and it's already off with an amazing start.
+Ratatouille: The TikTok Musical premiered online on New Year's Day, and it's already off to an amazing start.

-The star-studded production has already sold over $1 million worth of tickets.
-And a portion of the sales will go to The Actors Fund, an organization that supports performers and workers in the performing arts and entertainment industry.
+The star-studded production has sold over $1 million worth of tickets.
+A portion of the sales will go to The Actors Fund, an organization that supports performers and workers in the performing arts and entertainment industry.

 The show stars Tituss Burgess as the lead, Remy the rat, Adam Lambert as Remy's older brother, Ashley Park as Colette, and Andrew Barth Feldman as Linguini.

-The show's available to stream on-demand through Monday, January 4th at 7:00 PM ET.
-Tickets are going to be sold until January 4 at 5:00 PM ET exclusively here.
+The show's available to stream on-demand through Monday, January 4th at 7 PM EST. Tickets are going to be sold until January 4 at 5 PM EST exclusively here.

 From Your Site Articles